RochevAV/AdjacencyMatrix/README.md

-# AdjacencyMatrix - it program for build Adjacency Matrix from edges list and backward!
+# AdjacencyMatrix - it is program for build Adjacency Matrix from edges list and backward!